Ph.D., Industrial and Operations Systems, University of Michigan, 1994

 Nembhard’s scholarship in industrial engineering and operations research is focused on improving complex systems across manufacturing and healthcare.

-Administration and Leadership Prior to appointment as head of the School of MIME at Oregon State University, Dr. Nembhard served as the interim head of the Harold and Inge Marcus Department of Industrial and Manufacturing Engineering at Penn State University.
-She was also a part of the executive team of the Clinical and Translational Science Institute at Penn State Hershey Medical Center.
-Some of the tangible facets of her leadership have been effective strategic planning, strong research activity and impact, faculty recruitment and retention, mentoring networks, successful undergraduate and graduate students, and industry engagement and development.
+Harriet B. Nembhard is dean of the University of Iowa College of Engineering.
+She is the former Eric R. Smith professor of engineering and head of the Oregon State University School of Mechanical, Industrial, and Manufacturing Engineering.
+Prior to this appointment, she served as the interim head of the Harold and Inge Marcus Department of Industrial and Manufacturing Engineering at Penn State University.
+In addition, she was the founding director of the Center for Integrated Healthcare Delivery Systems and was a part of the executive team of the Clinical and Translational Science Institute at Penn State Hershey Medical Center.
+Some of the tangible facets of her leadership have been effective strategic planning, impactful research activity, strong faculty recruitment, mentoring and development, successful undergraduate and graduate students, and advancement and fundraising partnerships.